huydinhtran/Dynamic-plot-of-matrix-multiplication/README.md

 Press CTRL + C to cancel the program.

-After canceling, it will output a dynamic plot Output.gif that show the plot for each variable result of the matrix.
+After canceling, it will output a dynamic plot, Output.gif, that shows the plot for each variable result of the matrix.

 master.py, is a combining script that call main.py and function.py.